bezark/FCLC-Video-Game-Design/README.md

 ## Capstone Project
 - Please continue working on your [Capstone Game](/Assignments/Capstone/Capstone_Game.md)!
 We will be conducting the in class playtest on **Friday 12/6**!
-- In order to get full credit for the assignment please submit it to the [FCLC Capston Game Jam](https://itch.io/jam/fclc-video-game-design-jam-2024)
+- In order to get full credit for the assignment please submit it to the [FCLC Capstone Game Jam](https://itch.io/jam/fclc-video-game-design-jam-2024)

 # FCLC Introduction to Video Game Design Syllabus - Fall 2024